armadaplatform/dockyard-v2/README.md

 You can either install it for docker only, or to the entire system.

 To add it to docker, put it here: `/etc/docker/certs.d/${DOMAIN}/ca.crt` and restart docker.
 Make sure the armada command users have access to this file.
-E.g. `sudo chmod 755 /etc/docker` may be required.
+E.g. `sudo chmod o+x /etc/docker` may be required.

 Adding it to your system differs between distributions.